 Growing Strawberries in The Northern Territory

 A classic, all-time favourite fruit which is easy to grow in even the smallest of home gardens or urban spaces.
-Growing them yourself is incredibly rewarding, and home grown strawberries are guaranteed to have far more flavour than the mass produced berries on shelves in supermarkets.
-They will grow happily in a variety of containers, runners and planters, horizontally, vertically, or even upside down from hanging baskets.
-There are over 45 varieties, a bunch of which will thrive in the tropical Top End climate of the Northern Territory.
-As with many other cool weather crops grown in the tropical Top End climate, it takes a little more effort and commitment but is by no means impossible.
+Growing them yourself is incredibly rewarding, and home-grown strawberries are guaranteed to have far more flavour than the mass produced berries on shelves in supermarkets.
+They will grow happily in a variety of containers and planters, horizontally, vertically, or even upside down from hanging baskets.
+There are over 45 varieties, and a bunch of them will do really well in the tropical, Top End climate.

-Strawberry plants are prone to getting viral and fungal diseases, so allowing your strawberries to become over crowded, or for beds to be filled with dead leaves and weeds will make the plants more susceptible to these diseases.
+Strawberry plants are prone to getting viral and fungal diseases, so allowing your strawberries to become over-crowded, or the beds to be filled with dead leaves and weeds will make the plants more susceptible to these diseases.

-As strawberries are actually a cool weather crop, so you may need to set up some shade cloth to protect your plants from the intensity of the sun.
+Strawberries are originally a cool climate crop, so you may need to set up some shade cloth to protect your plants from the intense summer sun.

-Preparing the soil for growing strawberries in Top End is paramount.
 Strawberries prefer acid soils, but will grow in a variety of conditions.
-Whether planting in a bed, container or runner, dig in compost and manure, followed by rock dust and potash.
+Whether planting in a bed, or container, dig in compost and manure, followed by rock dust and potash.
 Avoid nitrogen rich fertilisers, as well planting your strawberries in soil which has previously been used to grow beans, peas and any other legumes or berries.
-For planting, dig out a bed, put down some chicken manure, with several handfuls of blood and bone, then compost and finish with the original soil in a mound about 15cm high.
+For planting, dig out a bed, put down some sheep manure, with several handfuls of blood and bone, then compost and finish with the original soil in a mound about 15cm high.

 Give your seedlings a chance to become established by sowing seed early in the dry season.